Get certification to increase your credibility.

 Add other common skills from your industry - such as Lease Administration, Yardi and Apartments - into your resume if they're relevant.

-Incorporate skills - like Marketing Strategy, Accounting and Marketing - into your work experience too.
+Incorporate skills - like Single Family Homes, Budgeting and Commercial Real Estate - into your work experience too.
 This shows hiring managers that you have practical experience with these tools, techniques and skills.

 On Property Management resumes, you should give specific accomplishments that involve you training others, whether that's in your team or other stakeholders.